 - Some models will require you to lift up the washer’s main top.
 You should secure the lid with tape before doing this.
 You can insert a putty knife into the gap between the main top and the front panel to release the spring clips securing the top.
 Lift up the main top and support it.

-- Next, you will need to remove the front panel.
-On some models, the panel is held in place with spring clips, but you will often need to unthread mounting screws securing the panel.
+- Next, to replace the washer’s belt, you will need to remove the front panel.
+On some models, the panel is held in place with spring clips, but you will often need to unthread the mounting screws securing the panel.
 Fully detach the panel.